Lily Grosser: Life

 In April 1933, as part of Nazi repressive measures against Jews, Paul Grosser was removed as department chair and, that summer, was dismissed although he was recognized as the "extremely successful medical director" of the Clementine Children's Hospital.
 The family then traveled to neighboring France to explore residency there and ultimately decided to move.

-On December 16, 1933, the family emigrated from Frankfurt am Main to Saint-Germain-en-Laye northwest of Paris by rail via Switzerland.
-However Paul Grosser died of a heart attack on February 7, 1934 at the age of 54.
+On 16 December 1933, the family emigrated from Frankfurt am Main to Saint-Germain-en-Laye northwest of Paris by rail via Switzerland.
+However Paul Grosser died of a heart attack on 7 February 1934 at the age of 54.
 With his death, Lily had to abandon Paul's plans to build a children’s sanatorium on the outskirts of the French capital.
 Instead, Lily established a children's home on the property Paul had purchased but without the planned medical facilities.

-On 1 October 1937 Lily Grosser and her children were given French citizenship through a decree by the Minister of Justice (and later President), Vincent Auriol; as a result, they were spared possible internment in a French camp.
+On 1 October 1937 Lily Grosser and her children were given French citizenship through a decree by the Minister of Justice (and later President), Vincent Auriol; as a result, they were spared possible internment in a French camp as enemy aliens.

 Beginning in 1940, the family endured a series of escapes and separations.